zergar/pechakuchatool/README.md

 To close the program, press `File -> Exit`.

+#### Changes in version v1.1.0

+when using the "PDFToPPM-Local"-renderer it is now possible to save and load the pre-rendered presentations thus speeding up the process of switching slide-sets.
+The file-ending `*.pktool` should be used when working with pre-rendered presentations.

+Also, batch-pre-rendering TODO

 ### Using an Arduino

 To use an Arduino, first the Arduino-sketch has to be loaded to the arduino itself.